SITE PARTNER:

 St Helena Island

 Another island with restricted access and a dark past, St Helena is a famous heritage-listed national park that was Queensland's foremost maximum security prison for men from 1867 to 1932.
-It is possible to take a day trip and tour the well-reserved historic relics of St Helena Island National Park, with colourful re-enactments by a troupe of actors of its stories.
+It is possible to take a day trip and tour the well-reserved historic relics of St Helena Island National Park.
 Only accessible by boat.
 Ph 1300 438 787

 Some other interesting islands to explore around Brisbane and Moreton Bay include Karragarra, Lamb and Russell, all of which can be discovered as a jump-on-jump-off day trip by ferry from Redlands.